The 80-hour Wilderness First Responder and Intermediate First Aid Blended programs are designed for individuals who:

 - Changes in the level of consciousness

-- Respiratory distress, including use of an Epi-pen / Epinephrine for non-responsive
+- Respiratory distress, including use of an Epi-pen / Epinephrine for non-responsive patients

 - Asthma